Ezus-Software/ezusAPIDocumentation/source/index.html.md

 | supplier_reference | String | The reference of the supplier linked to this supplier invoice                                                                                                                                                     |
 | project_reference  | String | The reference of the project linked to this supplier invoice                                                                                                                                                      |
 | alternative        | JSON   | JSON including: `sort_order` and `title`                                                                                                                                                                          |

+# Date Format

+All dates in our API follow the `YYYY-MM-DD` format.
+While our database stores both date and time, the API only returns the date, excluding the time.

+### Date Format Details

+- `YYYY`: Represents the year in four digits (e.g., 2023).
+- `MM`: Represents the month in two digits, with leading zeros if necessary (e.g., 01 for January, 12 for December).
+- `DD`: Represents the day of the month in two digits, with leading zeros if necessary (e.g., 01 to 31).

+### Date Filters

+Date filters can be applied in two ways:

+1. **Single Date Filter**: If the user provides a single date, the API returns all objects with the matching date, regardless of the time.
+The results are sorted by time.

+2. **Date Range Filter**: If the user provides two dates, the API returns all objects with dates between the two provided dates, inclusive.

 # Rate Limits